kubewarden/kubewarden.io/content/blog/2026/02/kubewarden-1.32-release.md

 ---

 Another year rolls around, and Kubewarden is still growing like a well-watered houseplant!
-Kubewarden got a new year’s resolution to tidy up and repot, and have gone full in with this digital gardening.
+Kubewarden got a New Year’s resolution to tidy up and repot, and have gone full on with digital gardening.
 This release is a maintenance one, with big moves to monorepos and a refresh in release artifacts.

 ## New Admission Controller monorepo

-With the inclusion of [SBOMscanner](https://www.kubewarden.io/blog/2025/11/expanding-kubewarden-scope) to the Kubewarden harvest, we saw a great moment for cleanup on the Admission Controller side.
+With the addition of [SBOMscanner](https://www.kubewarden.io/blog/2025/11/expanding-kubewarden-scope) to the Kubewarden harvest, we saw a great opportunity for cleanup on the Admission Controller side.

 Previously, we had several repositories for all the bits and pieces.
 Main repos such as [kubewarden-controller](github.com/kubewarden/kubewarden-controller), [policy-server](github.com/kubewarden/policy-server), [audit-scanner](github.com/kubewarden/audit-scanner), and [kwctl](github.com/kubewarden/kwctl).
-And library repos such as [policy-evaluator](github.com/kubewarden/policy-evaluator), [policy-fetcher](github.com/kubewarden/policy-fetcher), [context-aware-test-policy](github.com/kubewarden/context-aware-test-policy), and so on.
+Also library repos such as [policy-evaluator](github.com/kubewarden/policy-evaluator), [policy-fetcher](github.com/kubewarden/policy-fetcher), [context-aware-test-policy](github.com/kubewarden/context-aware-test-policy), and so on.

-Now, all of that them are included in our admission controller monorepo:
+Now, all of those are included in our admission controller monorepo:

 **[github.com/kubewarden/kubewarden-controller](https://github.com/kubewarden/kubewarden-controller)**

-This monorepo now contains all the bits and libraries to build the Admission Controller and our `kwctl` CLI library.
+This monorepo contains all the bits and libraries to build the Admission Controller and our `kwctl` CLI library.

 To make this monorepo a reality, we tackled quite the list of tasks for each of